Zach Ertz Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Matchup vs. Los Angeles

-- Ertz's 21.3 receiving yards per game in his three matchups against the Rams are 20.2 fewer than his over/under for Monday's game.
+- Ertz has averaged 21.3 receiving yards per game in his three career matchups against the Rams, 21.2 fewer than his over/under for Monday's game.

-- In three matchups with the Rams, Ertz has not had a touchdown catch.
+- In three matchups with the Rams, Ertz has not had a TD catch.

 - Note: Ertz's stats vs. Rams date back to 2016.

-- The 257.1 passing yards the Rams give up per game makes them the NFL's 17th-ranked pass defense this season.
+- The Rams have the NFL's 17th-ranked pass defense this season, surrendering 257.1 yards per game through the air.

-- The Rams have allowed 14 touchdowns through the air (1.2 per game).
-They are second in the NFL in that category.
+- The Rams have allowed 14 passing TDs this season (1.2 per game), ranking them second among NFL defenses.

 Recent Performances

-- In last week's game against the Bears, Ertz was targeted two times and racked up one catch for 10 yards.
+- In last week's matchup with the Bears, Ertz hauled in one pass for 10 yards while being targeted two times.

-- In his last three games, Ertz's 17 targets have resulted in 13 catches for 144 yards (48.0 ypg) and two touchdowns.
+- In his last three games, Ertz's 13 receptions have turned into 144 yards (48.0 ypg) and two touchdowns.
+He's been targeted 17 times.

 Ertz's Arizona Teammates